 The Realm of the Elderlings is the universe in which the majority of Robin Hobb's work takes place.
-It is comprised of the Farseer, Liveship Traders and Tawny Man trilogies and the Rain Wilds Chronicles quartet.
+It is comprised of the Farseer, Liveship Traders and Tawny Man trilogies, the Rain Wilds Chronicles quartet and the upcoming Fitz and the Fool trilogy.
 There are also the related stories Homecoming, The Inheritance, Words Like Coins, Blue Boots and Cat's Meat.

 Burn the Witch!: Witted people who are caught are hanged over water and burned; superstition holds that this is done because otherwise their spirit might escape or even allow them to come back to life.
 It's considered a horribly evil thing to do, but the Wit does allow this to happen under very specific circumstances.